broeker/jumpsuit/src/pages/index.md

     alt: Jumpsuit diagram
     image: /img/jumpsuit.svg
   intro: >-
-    Today there is a smarter way to build the web.
+    Maybe there is a smarter way to build the web.
 Led by frameworks such as [Gatsby](https://www.gatsbyjs.org/) and [React](https://reactjs.org/), along
-    with modern platforms like [Netlify](https://www.netlify.com/), the rise of the [JAMstack](https://jamstack.org/), and the headless CMS, we are quickly and dramatically changing how and what we build.
-Similar to the real-life [Second Industrial
+    with modern platforms like [Netlify](https://www.netlify.com/), the rise of the [JAMstack](https://jamstack.org/), and the [headless
-    Revolution](https://en.wikipedia.org/wiki/Second_Industrial_Revolution), we
+    CMS](https://headlesscms.org/), we are quickly and dramatically changing how and what we build.
+Similar to the real-life [Second Industrial Revolution](https://en.wikipedia.org/wiki/Second_Industrial_Revolution), we
     now have widespread access to electric light, improved ways of making steel, interchangeable parts, and a growing network of railroads.